 Feeding your toddler to support their immune system

-Your toddler’s immune system is still developing and it will continue to develop well into adulthood.
+Your toddler’s immune system is still developing and it will continue to develop during the first 3 years.
 Whilst an efficient immune system often works unnoticed, fighting off germs and infection before your toddler’s body has chance to develop any symptoms, an occasional cold or bug is unavoidable.
 In fact, experiencing illness is one of the ways your toddler’s immune system becomes stronger.

 These first few years are an important time, when your toddler’s immune system will learn how to fight common illnesses.
 You can give your toddler’s immune system a helping hand by feeding them a healthy, balanced diet full of vitamins, minerals and prebiotics.